s33Y377/interview-question-exercise/python1.md

 ```

 ### Conclusion

 These advanced OOP concepts in Python help structure and manage complex programs.
 Understanding inheritance, polymorphism, encapsulation, abstraction, and method overriding can greatly enhance your ability to design and maintain object-oriented systems.

 Here is a comprehensive guide to **Python sorting algorithms**, including explanations, example exercises, and their solutions.

 ### 1. **Bubble Sort**

 Bubble sort is a simple comparison-based sorting algorithm.
 It repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
 This process is repeated until the list is sorted.

-#### Example Code:
+#### Example Code

 ```python
 def bubble_sort(arr):
     n = len(arr)